shaistaDev7/Personalized-Agent-ChatBot/README.md

 - Fine-tuning LLMs for specific tasks or roles is expensive and resource-heavy.
 - General-purpose bots lack personalization and tool-use flexibility.
 - Real-time search capabilities are often missing in standard chatbot setups.
+- People waste lot of time to search on web for information finding

 ---